YouTube Marketing Strategy 2020 - Get started on these 4 tool categories now

 Adwords for video is a great way to get started with YouTube advertising.
 In fact, Adwords can also help you with other aspects like demographic analysis, keyword targeting, placements, remarketing, topic targeting and so on.
 Although YouTube provides several video targeting options for ad campaigns, Adwords for video is a far superior alternative if you are willing to dedicate the required time and effort.

 That being said, its detailed tracking metrics and advanced targeting options might put off some inexperienced users though the rewards are tremendous.
 For beginners, it is advisable to start with YouTube’s in-built targeting options before moving on to Adwords.

 3. Competitor Analysis

 If you are just getting started with online marketing, then you should pay close attention to what your more successful competitors are doing.
 This is where competitor analysis tools come in.
-Openbridge’s YouTube Competitor and BirdSong Analytics' YouTube Analytics are some of the great tools for tracking your competitors’ channel information.
+Openbridge’s YouTube Competitor, BirdSong Analytics' YouTube Analytics & Social Insider are some of the great tools for tracking your competitors’ channel information.
 They provide detailed reports that include core statistics such as video count, views, likes, comments, subscriber count, caption titles and so on.
 This can help you get a sense of how your target audience will react to your videos which you can use to improve your video content.
 Obviously, it makes no sense to blindly ape your competitors.
 Nonetheless, looking at your competitors’ strategies could point you in the right direction at the very least.